frebib/the-kuruma-sutra/2-prison-break.md

 ## Setup 2: Bus
 ### Setup
 **Bus Driver** - One player needs to actually drive the bus.
 They should have good armor, they WILL be shot! :)

-**Rocket Man** - One player needs to have a rocket launcher or sniper rifle to take down a helicopter *Cars* - As many Karumas as possible!
+**Rocket Man** - One player needs to have a rocket launcher or sniper rifle to take down a helicopter

+*Cars:* As many Karumas as possible!
 Those without should ride along in other Karumas

 ###The Mission